-Founded in Hollywood by Jason and Brett Oppenheim’s great-great grandfather Jacob in 1889, The Oppenheim Group represents five generations of real estate brokerage services in Los Angeles.
+Founded in Hollywood by Jacob Stern in 1889 as The Stern Realty Co., The Oppenheim Group represents five generations of real estate development, management and brokerage services in Los Angeles.
+Jacob Stern, Brett and Jason’s great-great grandfather, was one of the preeminent real estate entrepreneurs of early Los Angeles.

 Subsequent generations of the family have continued to impact the landscape of Los Angeles through the development and brokerage of hundreds of residential and commercial properties from Hollywood to the Pacific Ocean.
-In the 1970’s the family was the largest developer of government housing on the West Coast, in the 1980’s co-founded and managed a successful multi-billion dollar commercial real estate investment fund and in 2006 created The International Investment Fund.
-Since the 1980’s, The Oppenheim Group’s primary purpose has been providing high-end brokerage services to the residents of Los Angeles.
+Since the 1990’s, The Oppenheim Group’s primary purpose has been providing high-end brokerage services to the residents of Los Angeles.

 “What started in Jacob Stern’s horse barn at the corner of Hollywood and Vine, has grown into a landmark American industry.”